February 24th, 2023

 “Where did you learn all of this?”
 Cat asked, still holding her form as Hildegard guided her.
 “Did your mother teach you?”

 “No,” Hildegard said simply.
-“Mother did not adopt me until I was sixteen.
-My father by birth taught me how to use a sword, just as his father taught him, and his father before him.”
+“Mother didn’t adopt me until I was sixteen.
+My birth father taught me how to use a sword, just as his father taught him, and his father before him.”

 “So it’s a family tradition?”
 Cat asked eagerly “You’re the heir to a family of knights?”

 “Not just knights.”
 Hildegard smiled.
 “We are monster hunters.
 Professionally trained in the ancient and esteemed art of killing monsters that would make prey of men.”

 “That’s so cool!”
 Cat giggled.
 “But…there weren’t any monsters until just recently.”

 “Many believed there were not mages either.”
 Hildegard gave her a sly smile.
 “Oh sure they are more common now than ever.
 But I assure you, vampires, werewolves, and evil shades were very real.”